 Students are strongly encouraged to begin courses for the joint degree program at SLS and must be enrolled full time in SLS for the first year of law school.
 After that time, enrollment may be in either school or both simultaneously as long as students maintain full-time status.

-Faculty advisors from each academic unit will participate in the planning and supervising of the student's joint program of study.
-The proposed program of study, also known as the Program Proposal, must be established by the end of the first quarter in which the students begin to take Graduate School of Education courses.
+The faculty adviser, currently Professor Bill Koski, will participate in the planning and supervising of the student's joint program of study.
+The proposed program of study, also known as the Program Proposal, must be established as part of the student's application to the GSE and must be reviewed by the end of the first quarter in which the student begins to take GSE courses.

 Students must complete at least 45 units of instruction at Stanford for the MA portion of their MA/JD joint degree.
 The following constraints are placed on those 45 units:

-- A 3.0 GPA must be maintained for all courses applied to the master's degree.
+A 3.0 GPA must be maintained for all letter-graded courses applied to the master's degree.*

 Please consult ExploreCourses and Axess for the most updated course offering and scheduling information.